mikkelcato/uni-bach/uni-5-sem/hard/chpt/chpt-1.typ

   &= sum_j f_j e^(- i bold(G) dot bold(r)_j)
 $
 with $bold(rho) = bold(r)-bold(r)_j$ and $f_j$ being the atomic form factor.

+These are useful because $f_j$ contains all information about the electron distribution within a cell, while the rest contains information about where the basis is located.